j-e-torres/ListThisBackend/README.md

   - √ Sign up and create a user route
   - √ Create a group Route
-  - Create a list route
+  - √ Create and add list to group route
-  - create a task route
+  - √ create and add task to list route

   # Things to add

   - √ Add user to group
-  - Add List to group
-  - Add Task to List

   # Things needed for listthisbackend database functionality

   - Delete items
   - Edit item
   - Delete lists
   - Delete groups

+# Front end todo

+- look at stack navigator
+- create redux store and connect to backend

+  # Front end axios/redux calls

+  - Register call
+  - Log in call
+  - User's groups call
+  - Group's lists call
+  - List's tasks call

+  # functionality

+  - User create group call
+  - Add user to group call
+  - Create and add new list to group
+  - Create and add new task to list